-Lavender has been revered universally through the ages for its classic, herbal, floral scent and its beneficial beauty and healing properties.
-Its name is derived from the Latin verb, “to wash.”
-Ancient Greeks and Romans scented their soaps and baths with lavender.
+Lavender has been revered universally through the ages for its classic, herbal, floral scent and its beneficial healing properties.
+Why not fill your next bath with soothing scent of lavender?
 If you have a lavender plant growing in your herb garden or flowerbed, you can incorporate the scented leaves and flowers into luxurious handmade spa-like bath and beauty products.

 DIY Herbal Bath Bag

 Step 2: Gather the muslin up and wrap a rubber band tightly around the top.
 Tie a long strand of thin ribbon around the rubber band and tie a loop around the bathtub faucet.
 The herbal bag should be positioned to hang directly in the flow of the warm running water as it fills the tub.

 Note: Muslin bags with drawstrings can be purchased from herb suppliers, if you prefer not to make your own.